 Mount St John’s Medical Center, the main medical facility located in Antigua, is a 185-bed teaching hospital that is accredited by the Caribbean Medical Council Association and adheres to international standards.
 Services provided include casualty, intensive care, maternity, pathology, pharmacy, radiology with the latest digital technology, surgery, a children’s ward, and a special care unit for babies born prematurely.

-The Adelin Medical Center is a private hospital that is open 24 hours a day.
+Adelin Medical Center: Adelin Medical Center is a private hospital open 24 hours a day.
 It provides a variety of services, including general medicine, ENT, ophthalmology, obstetrics, gynecology, pediatrics, endoscopic surgery, orthopedics, dentistry, X-rays, and physiotherapy.

-The Fiennes Institute is an elderly healthcare facility that provides quality care for elderly citizens and residents.
+Fiennes Institute: The Fiennes Institute is an elderly healthcare facility that provides quality care for elderly citizens and residents.
 It has 100 beds, six wards, and a staff of over 20 nurses.
-This type of facility can be particularly useful for expats looking to retire to Antigua and enjoy their golden years basking in the nation’s sunlight.
+This facility can be particularly useful for expats looking to retire to Antigua and enjoy their golden years basking in the nation’s sunlight.

-Most pharmacies open at 9 am and close at 5 pm, from Monday to Saturday.
-Ceco Pharmacy is a 24-hour pharmacy open every day of the week and provides full prescription services.
-Pharmacies can also be found at the Woods Shopping Centre and at Jolly Harbour.
-No pharmacies are currently located in the English and Falmouth Harbour regions.
-The majority of the nation’s pharmacies are concentrated in St John’s, making it one of the best cities to live in Antigua.
+Most pharmacies open at 9 am and close at 5 pm, Monday to Saturday.
+Ceco Pharmacy in St John’s is a 24-hour pharmacy open seven days a week and provides full prescription drug services.
+The majority of the nation’s pharmacies are concentrated in St John’s.
+Pharmacies in other cities include Dockyard Pharmacy Plus in Nelson’s Dockyard, OmniCare Pharmacy in Cedar Grove, and Heartland Pharmacy Plus in Jolly Harbour.

 Health Advice for Expats Traveling to Antigua and Barbuda